brianpetro/obsidian-smart-connections/README.md

 ## Features
 ### Smart Chat: Transform Your Notes into Interactive Conversations
-Enhance your note-taking experience with **Smart Chat**, a plugin that turns your notes into an AI-powered interactive chat.
+Enhance your note-taking experience with [Smart Chat](https://wfhbrian.com/introducing-smart-chat-transform-your-obsidian-notes-into-interactive-ai-powered-conversations/), a plugin that turns your notes into an AI-powered interactive chat.
 Retrieve information, clarify concepts, and explore ideas by engaging in a conversation with your notes.

 ![](./smart-connections-chat-who-am-i.gif)